lorenzotomada/NS_continuation/tutorial.md

 In the previous equation, with a slight abuse of notation, we denoted by $\boldsymbol{u}$ the vector given by $\sum_{j = 1}^{N_h} u_j\boldsymbol{\varphi}_j$.

-At each time step $n+$, the equation to be solved at each iteration of the method is then the usual one.
+At each time step $n+1$, the equation to be solved at each iteration of the method is then the usual one.
 Given an initial guess $(\boldsymbol{u}_0, p_0)$, at each step $k+1$ solve for the update $(\delta\boldsymbol{u}_{k+1}, \delta p_{k+1}) = (\boldsymbol{u}_{k+1}-\boldsymbol{u}_{k}, p_{k+1}-p_{k})$ the equation:
 ```math
 \mathcal{J}(\boldsymbol{u}_k, p_k)[(\delta\boldsymbol{u}^{k+1}, \delta p^{k+1})] = -\mathcal{\boldsymbol{F}}^{n+1}(\boldsymbol{\boldsymbol{u}_k, p_k})